- ICH GCP

 In an attempt to elucidate the mechanism(s) of immune-mediated restriction of HIV viral replication, we aim to study three groups of individuals:

-2. HIV-infected participants who have broadly cross-neutralizing antibody activity against HIV; and
+- People living with HIV who have broadly cross-neutralizing antibody activity against HIV; and

-3. the family members of participants exhibiting immunologic control of HIV infection.
+- the family members of participants exhibiting immunologic control of HIV infection.
 Although most of our previous efforts have focused on investigating the virus-specific immune responses in a unique group of patients termed LTNP who control HIV by cellular immune-mediated mechanisms, more recently, another group of rare individuals who naturally develop broadly cross-neutralizing antibody activity against HIV isolates have also been identified in our laboratory.
 Passive transfer studies in nonhuman primates have demonstrated that neutralizing antibodies detectable in a subject at the time of challenge can protect from infection.
 We aim to recruit more of these participants in an effort to further characterize and compare their virus-specific cellular and humoral immune responses with those in individuals experiencing progressive infection.
 As we attain greater insight into differences between these participant groups, we hope to perform genetic studies that would enable us to more precisely identify susceptibility or protective genes, which could be potentially used to construct a familial pedigree.
 We anticipate that all of these findings will contribute to an enhanced understanding of the nature of effective HIVspecific humoral and cellular immunity, which will help focus future vaccine design efforts.
 For our studies, it will be necessary to obtain larger quantities of plasma or mononuclear cells than can be safely obtained by simple phlebotomy.
 These components can be easily and safely obtained using apheresis procedures in the Clinical Center Apheresis Unit.
 This protocol is designed to conform to the requirements of the Apheresis Unit for donors to have leukapheresis or plasmapheresis procedures.
-In select subjects, lymphocytes obtained from lymph node biopsy will also be studied.
+In select participants, lymphocytes obtained from lymph node biopsy will also be studied.

 Study Type